MV Bute (1954): Service

 MV Bute entered service on the Rothesay service in 1954.
 She remained in the upper Clyde for much of her career, initially on the service for which she was named.
 From 1957 the three "A, B, C" sisters were working interchangeably.

 By 1972, linkspans at Gourock and Dunoon, and the use former Skye ferries on the Cumbrae crossing, restricted Bute and Cowal to the Wemyss Bay to Rothesay crossing.

 From December 1972 Bute was chartered to MacBrayne's for two months on the Oban - Craignure - Lochaline run, while MV Clansman was rebuilt as a drive-through ferry.
 By the time she returned to the Clyde, the two fleets had combined under one management on 1 January 1973.
 Bute's funnel was the first to carry the new red CalMac colour, applied before she went north in December 1972 while that of Cowal remained the vivid CSP yellow until 1974.
 Bute returned to Mull in 1973.

-In early 1975, Bute operated the Ardyne contract, transporting workers to the oil rig construction site.
+In early 1975, Bute operated on contract, transporting workers to the oil rig construction site at Ardyne.
 For four summers from 1975 she maintained the Armadale crossing.
 Winters saw her back on the Clyde, but the arrival of the new MV Claymore made Bute (and MV Arran) redundant.
 MV Pioneer, MV Columba and MV Glen Sannox were all available for relief.
 Bute gave her last passenger sailing to the Small Isles, on 21 October 1978.